JustalK/PORTFOLIO/setup.md

 ## Setting the repository with the important tools

+Here a good list of the awesome loader of webpack : https://github.com/webpack-contrib/awesome-webpack

+I'm currently using this ones :
 * webpack - for creating a good build version optimised for the web
 * eslint - for keeping the code in the same style
 * babel - for transforming ES6 modern into ES5
+* less-loader - for compiling less to css
+* postcss - for automaticaly adding the autoprefixer (I'm lazy)
+* css-loader - for translating css into commonJs
+* style-loader - for creating styles node from js String

 ### webpack